huv1k/nextjs-auth-prisma/README.md

 ### Connect your database

-You can follow [Prisma getting started](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch-typescript-postgres#connect-your-database), which requires to have running PostgreSQL database running.
-If you don't want to use a local docker setup, I suggest using [Railway.app](https://railway.app/), which has a nice generous free plan for PostgreSQL databases.
+This starter could be used with all databases supported by Prisma.
+I would suggest using [PlanetScale](https://planetscale.com/), which has a nice generous free plan.
+You can follow [Prisma getting started](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases/connect-your-database-typescript-planetscale) to get your database up and running.

 ### NextAuth GitHub provider